sachinchhetri202/Investment_Calculator/README.md

 Prompts for user input to make it interactive.
 Validates user input to handle incorrect entries.
 Provides the final amount rounded to two decimal places for clear financial representation.

-# Usage: Simply run the script in a Python environment.
-The program will prompt you for the required inputs and display the calculated final investment amount.